SignalK/specification/mdbook/src/data_model_metadata.md

 Note that on a logarithmic scale neither L nor U can be zero.

 ### zones
-Zones define value operating conditions and associated notification prompts.
-They help in presenting display scales and notifying end users effectively.
+Zones define operating conditions and associated severity.
+They help in presenting display scales and informing end users effectively.

 Each item in the `zones` array represents a segment (a zone) of value states.
 The `state` of each item indicates the severity of the zone.
 Any value not part of a zone range defaults to the `normal` state.